Close

 Location and leisure

-LEISURE: During the volunteers’ time here, there will be a celebration of our 80th Anniversary and also Astronomy Week.
+During the volunteers’ time here, there will be a celebration of our 80th Anniversary as well as music and nature related events.
 Details of these events can be viewed on Othona's website when they become available: https://www.othona.org/essex/programme/upcoming-events/

 Outside their work duties volunteers are encouraged to join in these activities.